Dika1485/fitwellapp/README.md

 FitWell is released under the MIT License.
 See `LICENSE` for more information.

 ## Contact
-If you have any questions or feedback, feel free to contact us at ptiandika@gmail.com.
+If you have any questions or feedback, feel free to contact us at ptiandika@gmail.com or abimanyuputraarjuna2708@gmail.com.